ajschumacher/so_tense_very_flow_wow/index.md

 input_value = tf.constant(1.0)
 ```

 That constant now lives as a node, an operation, in the graph.
+The
+Python variable name `input_value` refers indirectly to that
+operation, but we can also find the operation in the default graph.

 ```python
 >>> operations = graph.get_operations()